thejoyoflife/CKAD-prep-minikube/README.md

 # CKAD-minikube
-CKAD is comparatively an expensive exam and it requires hands-on problem solving very fast within a VM environment, and hence, solving practice problems are key to success in this exam.
+CKAD is comparatively an expensive exam and it requires hands-on problem solving very fast within a `Remote Desktop` environment, and hence, solving practice problems are key to success in this exam.

 The content I used to prepare for the CKAD exam using minikube(`minikube version`).
 ```